adrinjalali/clue-hackathon/README.md

 Ideally, everyone basing any submission on this repo would do the same, but they don't have to, and I claim nothing out of their changes and submissions.

+__IMPORTANT__: Do NOT add the sample or the synthesized data to this repository or any clones.
+The data is the property of the Clue company (BioWink GmbH), and I believe we do not have the permission to publish it publicly.

 ## Data Description
 Here comes some general info about the data.